py5coding/py5book/integrations/cairo.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Here is the SVG file we will be working with.
+Below is the SVG file we will be working with, created in Inkscape.
 Observe the SVG image uses a color gradient and has centered text.

 ```{code-cell} ipython3
 ---